VilleRytinki/sample_app/README.md

 - How to use postgresql with Rails 8.
 - Using Github as CI platform.
 - Using Render as my production pipeline.
+- The book suggest using will_paginate to paginate users index.
+However this is not actively supported anymore so I decided to use kaminari gem along with bootstrap5-views for pagination styling.

 I also faced challenges in setting development environment as the book uses Web based text editor that is not available anymore, so I decided to use VSCode.
 The problems mainly were about Ruby Language server and getting rubocop(linter) to work.